spegelius/filaswitch/README.md

     * filaswitch.bat \path\to\yourgcodefile.gcode YOUR-HW-CONFIG
 * replace YOUR-HW-CONFIG with your hw-config.
 HW config list can be seen by opening the filaswitch GUI

+####3.3.
+Printing
+At the end of the post-processing, filaswitch will print info about what extruder needs to be loaded or if all extruders need to be unloaded.
+Basically if the HW configuration you used has prerun prime enabled, all extruders need to be unloaded.
+If prerun prime is disabled, filaswitch expects T0 to be loaded (this might change in the future).
+What is prerun prime?
+Prerun prime is a pre-print sequence which loads and unloads each extruder used in the current print to make sure they are primed for the print.
+The last prime is not unloaded as print is going to start with it.

 Result is a new file, with _fs.gcode ending.
 You're ready to print :).

 ## 4. Adding new hw-configuration